 Criminal legal proceedings are nowhere near as simple as an episode of a TV drama.
 The pre-trial proceedings can take as long and sometimes even longer than the trial itself.
 In fact, many cases are resolved without ever going to trial.
 It’s crucial you are educated about the Texas criminal process, so you are prepared for your pending case.

-Flood Lewis & Associates, Inc. accepts clients throughout the greater Harris County area including Houston, Pasadena, West University Place and Bellaire.
+Tyler Flood & Associates, Inc. accepts clients throughout the greater Harris County area including Houston, Pasadena, West University Place and Bellaire.

 Overview of Texas Criminal Procedures

 - Texas Arrest Procedures or Notice to Appear in Court